ellysh/video-game-bots/InGameBots/tools.md

 2. Launch the `windbg.reg` file and press "Yes" button in both dialog pop-up windows.

-Now main window of WinDbg should look like this screenshot:
+Now the main window of WinDbg should look like this screenshot:

 ![WinDbg Theme](windbg-theme.png)